Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

     cd ./azure-secure-networking-for-devs/exercises/scripts/
     ```

-1. Set the subscription for your resources
+1. Set the Azure Subscription for your resources

     ```ps1
     az account set -s <subscription name or ID>
     ```

-1. Make sure the current subscription is the expected one
+1. Make sure the current Subscription is the expected one

     ```ps1
     az account show